snotskie/ttrpg/md/index.md

       </tr>
       <tr>
         <th scope="row" colspan="2">Protect</th>
-        <td><i>Any Stat.</i> Spend Blessings to protect yourself or an ally from the opponents' objectives.
-For each Blessing spent, their relevant Attacks are one rank more difficult, until your next turn.</td>
+        <td><i>Home or Hurry.</i> Protect yourself or an ally from the opponents' objectives.
+Attacks against the protected character are one rank more difficult, until the end of the next round.</td>
       </tr>
       <tr>
         <th scope="row" colspan="2">Pass</th>